-The arrival of GDPR (General Data Protection Regulation), is something many feared would be the end of email marketing or at least a tough enemy for ROI.
-Even inside the walls of SnellMedia, we had our concerns and theories on what GDPR would mean for our marketing solutions going forward.
+The arrival of GDPR (General Data Protection Regulation), is something many feared would become a tough enemy for email ROI as we know it.
+Even inside the walls of SnellMedia, we had our concerns about what GDPR would mean for our marketing solutions going forward.
 In hindsight, we are very happy to see that, even if a few corporations experienced minor losses in list size, the regulation has done a lot more good than harm.

 At SnellMedia, our focus is on quality over quantity.
-We want to make sure that the people we target on our clients’ behalf are quality leads and will generate conversions in the end - and as many as possible.
-More than that, the arrival of GDPR actually means higher opt-in rates and deliverability.
+We want to make sure that the people we target on our clients’ behalf are quality leads that will transform into conversions.
+The arrival of GDPR actually means higher opt-in rates and deliverability.
 An impressive 75% of marketers say that their click-through rates are increasing since GDPR became a reality.
-In other words, smart cuts in list size (focusing on who represents value to you) will help increase the quality of campaign performance.
+In other words, smart cuts in list size will help increase the quality of campaign performance.

-There is no need to fear regulations on user privacy.
-Truth is, with guidelines like GDPR, what you put out is better, more sophisticated, and follows the trail of email marketing best practices: being mindful of the user and their needs and requirements.
+In 2022, marketers are well versed in handling GDPR and it’s no longer a cause for concern.
+Truth is, with guidelines like GDPR, what you put out is better, and follows the trail of email marketing best practices: being mindful of the user and their needs and requirements.

-As a digital marketing agency, we know how to take care of marketing campaigns and sustain their efficiency.
+As an email specialised digital marketing services agency, we know how to take care of marketing campaigns and sustain their efficiency.
 Just like any other marketing campaign, email marketing requires a margin for improvement, as preliminary runs won’t yield results right away.
 In order to sustain the efficiency and profitability of email campaigns, testing is everything.